ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Tim ToMATO FoR Foo.-A goo
+medical authority ascribes to the toma
+to the followi-ng very important medi
+cal qualft fes e
 1. That the tomuto i&#x27;s one of thi
 most powerful aperients of the five
 and other organs ;. where calomel i